DOT website consumer protection pages help travelers.

-Part of the Travelers United solution to prevent these kinds of problems in the future allows passengers to know their rights.
+Part of Travelers United’s solution to prevent these problems in the future allows passengers to know their rights.
 Passengers must know how to get compensation for denied boarding (or bumping) compensation, lost luggage compensation, international flight delays, and other customer service issues.
 These pages put up by DOT are a major step in the right direction.
 But they are only a start and are not enough.

 Improved DOT travel rights pages help

-The DOT travel rights page includes links to nine topics that deal directly with DOT airline consumer travel rights.
+The DOT travel rights page links nine topics directly with DOT airline consumer travel rights.
 These topics include:

 - How to file a consumer complaint